hchen135/haomin-website/content/home/experience.md

         Lung nodule detection in CT images:

         * Achieved rank 6/2887 teams in the Skylake competition by Intel and Alibaba.
-        * Applied PyTorch, 3D UNet and Caffe, Faster RCNN to detect lung nodules in 1000 CT scans.
+        * Applied PyTorch, 3D UNet and Caffe, Faster RCNN in 1000 CT scans.
         * Used fusion method to achieve false positive reduction.

 design: